sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 The type of abstract machine we will be creating is called 'CESK'.
 It stands for **C**ontrol, **Environment**, **Store**, and **Kontinuation** (C was already taken).
 For a language as simple as the λ-calculus, we dont need all of this machinery, but as we build features for this machine into a real scheme, it will be nice to have the extra features provided by the Store and Kontinuation pieces.

 The control of a machine is the current instruction that is being evaluated.
 For the λ-calculus, this will simply be the syntax.
-For a more complex machine, like the JVM, this could be the bytecodes and and index into the current instruction.
+For a more complex machine, like the JVM, this could be the bytecodes and an index into the current instruction.
 For a CPU, it may be an instruction pointer and the binary program text.
 When you hear the word 'control flow' it is referring to this component.

-The environment of the program is where bindings live.
-If you have variables `x`, `y`, and `z`, your environment will have 3 entries, one for each variable, and their address in the store.
-For the lambda calculus it will be a simple key-value mapping (dict, hash, etc.) from Variable to Address.
+The environment is the set of variables that can be referenced.
+We will use a simple key-value mapping (dict, hash, etc.) to represent our environment.
+The keys of the mapping will be the variable names, and the value will be the address of where to find that variables value.

-The store is where values of bindings is held.
-Each of the variables in the environment has an address, and that address can be found in the store pointing to the value of the variable.
-The store models the heap of the machine.
-We will also be using a key-value mapping here, from Address to Value.
+The store is where values are actually held.
+If you have an address, you can access the store to get its corresponding value.
+We again use a key-value mapping, from address to value.

 The kontinuation is what happens 'next', after we finish evaluating an expression.
 We will use a special continuation frame object to track this.
+In many languages, this kind of thing is called a '{{ elink(text="call-stack", to="https://en.wikipedia.org/wiki/Call_stack") }}'.
+When a function is called, the 'stack' is added to with the current function.
+In the future, We will augment it to track more things, such as conditionals, let bindings, and variable mutation.

 It is used to represent a fine grained call-stack.
 But instead of only keeping track of function calls, it tracks many other things, such as conditionals and let bindings.

 # λ #

 The lambda calculus is a very simple language.
 Created before modern computers, its goal was to express logic formally.
 Now, we can use it as a basis for a small and simple programming language.
-Its [Wikipedia Page](https://en.wikipedia.org/wiki/Lambda_calculus) is chock-full of great stuff, but I will give it a quick introduction.
+Its {{ elink(text="Wikipedia Page", to="https://en.wikipedia.org/wiki/Lambda_calculus") }} is chock-full of great stuff, but I will give it a quick introduction.

 The lambda calculus has 3 forms